What is DICER1 syndrome?

 It is important to note that an identical DICER1 mutation can be manifested differently in each person affected — even within the same family.
 For example, one sibling with the DICER1 gene may develop numerous tumors, while a sibling with the same mutation may never develop a tumor over their lifetime.
 There are likely other genetic and environmental factors that contribute to these differences, but currently these factors remain unknown.

-Surveillance and treatment for patients with DICER1
+Diagnoisis and monitoring for children with DICER1

 For patients with DICER1-syndrome, surveillance testing should include: